Energy Commission meetings are scheduled the 3rd Thursday of each month at 7 pm in the First Floor Meeting Room at City Hall.

 Agenda and Minutes can be found in the Agenda Center

-The Mayor's Task Force on Energy COMMISSION has been disbanded, at the September 4, 2018 City Council meeting the Energy Commission was formed.
+At the September 4, 2018 City Council meeting the Energy Commission was formed.

 The Energy Task Force was established at the July 8, 2008 City Council meeting.
 The task force will consist of citizens from a wide range of viewpoints, including the business sector and municipal land use bonds, and with legal or technical expertise in energy consumption.